yusefmosiah/choir-collective/docs/Entry_Q&A.md

 A: Co-authors can leave through quantum divestment mechanics:

 1. Natural Decoupling
-   When a co-author leaves, they decouple from the thread's quantum state.
+   When a co-author leaves, they decouple from the thread's harmonic pattern.
 Their divestment follows the oscillator decoupling formula, which:

    - Preserves thread energy coherence
    - Maintains stability for remaining authors